GeraldineBlk/Cryptocurrency-Market-Cap-Analyzer/README.md

 # Cryptocurrency Market Cap Analyzer

-Analyze the market capitalization of different cryptocurrencies and generate reports and visualizations...çç
+Analyze the market capitalization of different cryptocurrencies and generate reports and visualizations.

 __Data Retrieval:__